Sports Facility Trainer Series (Part 1): Evaluating and Hiring Trainers for Your Sports Facility

 Pay

-There are various options to consider when paying your trainers.
+There are a few options to consider when paying your trainers.
 Your potential hires might have preferences or situations that make the decision for you.
-However, it is ultimately your choice to make.
+But, it is ultimately your choice to make.

 Salary

-For team-based facilities or facilities with consistent programming (strength program, speed classes, etc.), salary is the best option.
-It gives you a consistent trainer that is loyal to your facility (doesn’t do lessons or classes in other facilities) and that can be responsible for running your programs.
-However, with the salary option comes the extra human resources and administrative work such as taxes, benefits, and other HR issues.
+For team-based facilities or those with consistent programming (e.g. strength program, speed classes, etc.), salary is the best option.
+As a result, you get a consistent, loyal trainer who doesn’t do lessons or classes in other facilities and who can be responsible to run your programs.
+However, this option creates extra administrative work such as taxes, benefits, and other HR issues.

 Independent Contractor

-For most facilities, independent contracting is the easiest option.
+For most facilities, independent contracting is easiest.
 It offers freedom for both the trainer and the facility.
 Trainers will oversee their own finances, don’t require as many HR needs, and have the freedom to handle their own scheduling and client relationships.

 Evaluation

-To find the best trainers, an intensive, non-traditional interview process is necessary for proper evaluation.
+To find the best trainers, an intensive, non-traditional interview process is crucial for proper evaluation.
 Here are the two things to consider, and how to determine if the trainer fits your needs.

 Teaching Ability

-- Group Classes/Lessons – Being able to command a room is essential for group classes and lessons, so the trainers must be able to prove that they are capable.
-The best way to do this is to have a potential trainer observe various classes, and then run a few classes under the supervision of an experienced trainer.
+- Group Classes/Lessons – Being able to command a room is essential for group classes and lessons.
+So, a trainer must prove that they are able.
+The best way to do this is to have a potential trainer observe various classes.
+Then, have them run a few classes under the supervision of an experienced trainer.

 - Private Lessons – Testing teaching ability in one-on-one instruction can be trickier.
-The key is to find a trusted client or friend of the facility that can be your guinea pig.
-Then, have them complete a lesson with the potential trainer and provide feedback.
+The key is to first find a trusted client or friend of the facility that can be your guinea pig.
+Secondly, have them complete a lesson with the potential trainer and provide feedback.

 Their performance in one or both lesson settings will give you an idea of their fit for the role.
-Keep in mind – Some trainers are built for one-on-one, but the best can give individual training and command a room.
+Keep in mind – some trainers are built for one-on-one.
+The best can give individual training and command a room in a group.
 Keep reading to find out why.

 Trainer Value

 Finally, you need to determine the value of the trainer.
 Do they have a developed book of business?
 Do they offer a new service?
-Are they capable of teaching various classes and lessons?
+Are they able to teach varied classes and lessons?

-Here’s one that has a huge advantage: Can they build out a program to draw in more athletes?
-For example, if the trainer specializes in catching, pitching, etc. they can build out a position-specific program that can include group lessons, private lessons, class packages, and more.
-This is extremely valuable!
-(Special note: this might lead to a different pay style referred to as a “percentage-based style,” in which this trainer takes a percentage of the profit from the program.)
+Here’s one that has a huge advantage.
+Can they build out a program that draws in more athletes?
+In short, does the trainer specialize in catching, pitching, etc.?
+Can they build out a position-specific program with group lessons, private lessons, and class packages with appeal?
+This is highly valuable!
+What’s more, this might lead to a different pay style referred to as a “percentage-based style,” in which this trainer takes a percentage of the profit from the program.

 To completely optimize your sports facility management, trainers are huge factors in the successful operations of the facility.
-Stay tuned for the next part of the Sports Facility Trainer Series focused on developing and motivating instructors.
+To that end, stay tuned for the next part of the Sports Facility Trainer Series focused on developing and motivating instructors.